When you apply for a mortgage, underwriters will comb through your finances to determine if you’re a good candidate for a loan.

 This includes verifying a lot of personal information, including your income, assets, credit history, and employment.

 Without these important details, it would be impossible for the lender to assess your default risk, or chances of missing a mortgage payment, or worse, being foreclosed upon.

 This is known as “capacity,” which is one of the three C’s of underwriting and basically your ability to repay the loan.

 When You Apply for a Mortgage You’ll Provide Employment Information

-- First you simply input your employment information
+- First you simply input your employment information on the loan application

 - Including job position and time on the job